-According to information provided by the Ministry of Internal Affairs of Georgia, the amount of drugs seized in 2008 remained low compared to the presumed scale of drug use in the country: 8.332 kg of heroin, 47.45 g of opium, 3.87 kg of marijuana, and 8992 pills of Subutex® were seized.
+According to information provided by the Ministry of Internal Affairs of Georgia, the amount of drugs seized in 2008 remained low compared to the presumed scale of drug use in the country: 12.12 kg of heroin, 53.6 g of opium, 28.3 kg of marijuana, and 13,757 tablets of Subutex® were seized.

 No reliable estimates on the extent of drug use exist in Georgia.
 Available figures are generally unrealistically high and employ unclear case definitions.
 A frequently cited figure of unknown origin asserts that there are 200,000 drug users in the country, of which 35,000 are drug addicts and 80,000 are problem drug users.
 These figures are not based on any evidence.
 From available data, marijuana is the most widely spread illegal drug in the country.
 In terms of lifetime experience, however, the need for treatment related to such use remains insignificant.
 Concerning injecting drugs, the most frequently used are opioids, among which heroin was the most widespread drug used in early 2000s.
 Since 2004, buprenorphine, which is commercially known as Subutex®, became common.
-From the end of 2008, the overall use of Subutex® has reportedly been decreasing in favour of other, more readily-available injecting drugs, such as ephedrone and pervitin1based home-made drugs, prepared through a chemical refinement process of medicines that are used against respiratory disorder and easily available from drugstores without a prescription.
+From the end of 2008, the overall use of Subutex® has reportedly been decreasing in favour of other, more readily-available injecting drugs, pseudo-ephedrine based home-made drugs, such as ephedrone and Pervitin1, prepared through a chemical refinement process of medicines that are used against respiratory disorder and easily available from drugstores without a prescription.
 The use of cocaine and amphetamines remains very low; there are few signs of presence of these drugs on the black market (i.e. 0.02 g of cocaine was seizured in 2008).